 Applications and Selection

-For further information, please contact Ari Lee, Program Manager, The Maureen and Mike Mansfield Foundation at email@example.com
+For further information, please contact Ari Lee, Associate Director of Programs, The Maureen and Mike Mansfield Foundation at firstname.lastname@example.org

 The Maureen and Mike Mansfield Foundation is a 501(c)(3) organization that promotes understanding and cooperation in U.S.-Asia relations.
 Maureen and Mike Mansfield’s values, ideals and vision for U.S.-Asia relations continue through the Foundation’s exchanges, dialogues, research and educational programs, which create networks among U.S. and Asian leaders, explore the underlying issues influencing public policies, and increase awareness about the nations and peoples of Asia.
 The Foundation has offices in Washington, DC; Tokyo, Japan; and Missoula, Montana.

 The Henry Luce Foundation is a private, independent foundation that seeks to enrich public discourse by promoting innovative scholarship, cultivating new leaders, and fostering international understanding.
 The Foundation advances its mission through grantmaking and leadership programs in the fields of Asia, higher education, religion and theology, art, and public policy.
 Established in 1936 by Henry R. Luce, the co-founder and editor-in-chief of Time, Inc., the Foundation’s programs today reflect the value Mr. Luce placed on learning, leadership, and long-term commitment in philanthropy.